-The number of Americans that have autoimmune disease breaks down to 1 out of 5 Americans having an autoimmune disease.
+The breakdown of 50 million Americans that have the autoimmune disease is equivalent to 1 out of 5 Americans having an autoimmune disease.

-That means one person out of every five people has an autoimmune disease.
+That means one person out of every five people you know most likely has an autoimmune disease.

 Women are more likely than men to have an autoimmune disease.